AA

 At the same time, some destinations in countries including Saudi Arabia, Qatar, Kuwait and Israel remain temporarily suspended, reflecting the wider operational challenges across the region.

-Below is the current operational snapshot for March 30:
+Below is the current operational snapshot according to the March 31 update:

 Country